 - Left hungry or dirty

 - Living in dangerous conditions

 - Fail to seek medical treatment when ill or injured

 Child Sexual Exploitation (CSE) is when Young People or children are taken advantage of or exploited by perpetrators with a sexual motive.

 If YOU would like to reach out and talk to someone, please get in touch with any of our Children Safeguarding Leads or email Clair Linnane, Practice Manager and safeguarding lead.
 If you feel imminent threat call 999 immediately.

 Signs of CSE

-Mood swings, aggressive behavior towards people around, being withdrawn and anti-social, low self-esteem, poor self-image, eating disorder, change in school performance.
+- Mood swings, aggressive behaviour towards people around, being withdrawn and anti-social, low self-esteem, poor self-image, eating disorder, change in school performance.

-Use of alcohol / drugs to cope with their new behavior
+- Use of alcohol / drugs to cope with their new behaviour